Thomas Holmes (mortician)

-Thomas Holmes (1817–1900) was a mortician who is often thought of as the "father of American embalming".
+Thomas Holmes (c.
+1817–1900) was a mortician who is often thought of as the "father of American embalming".

 Early life

-He was born in Brooklyn, New York City, in 1817 to a wealthy merchant.
+He was born in Brooklyn, New York City, in about 1817 to a wealthy merchant.
 During his childhood he became interested in the medical profession, and (although records from the time are vague and incomplete) is believed to have graduated from the College of Physicians and Surgeons at Columbia University in 1845.
 His name appears variously in several New York City directories under listings as a Physician and Surgeon from 1847 onwards.

 Study of embalming

 While at university, Holmes had become concerned with methods of preservation used on cadavers for anatomical study.
 He complained that preservation was either improperly rendered, ineffectual, or not attempted at all.
 He also thought that the preservatives used at the time (arsenic-, mercury-, and zinc-based compounds) were injurious to the health of the medical students performing dissections.
 Later, while studying under a phrenologist, he had the opportunity to examine the heads of a number of Egyptian mummies, and concluded that embalming could be achieved without the use of hazardous compounds.